kornysietsma/genai-spike-github-xbar-status/README.md

 # GitHub Activity Monitor for xbar

+> [!WARNING]
+> **Experimental GenAI Spike Project**
+>
+> This is an experimental spike to explore GenAI tooling capabilities.
+The code is intentionally verbose, over-documented, and not yet functional.
+This project is being built incrementally using AI assistance to test development workflows and tooling integration.
+>
+> **Not ready for production use!**

 A Python-based tool that monitors your GitHub activity and displays it in your macOS menu bar using [xbar](https://github.com/matryer/xbar) (formerly BitBar).

 ## Features